 Blessed is the man Who walks not in the counsel of the ungodly, Nor stands in the path of sinners, Nor sits in the seat of the scornful; But his delight is in the law of the Lord, And in His law he meditates day and night. – Psalm 1:1-2 NKJV

-In our Wednesday night auditorium class, we have been studying the book of Proverbs over the course of the past few months.
-It is a tremendous book both in wisdom and practical application regarding walking in an upright, pious and of course wise way.
-In this passage, from the opening of the book of Psalms, David also exhorts us in the wisdom of walking in a godly way.
+The Book of Psalms is a tremendous book both in wisdom, prayer, thought and application regarding walking in an upright, pious and of course wise and spiritual way.
+In this passage, from the opening of the book of Psalms, David also exhorts the reader in the wisdom of walking in a godly way.
 This wisdom should not be quickly passed over, for it directly affects or standing in the blessing of God.